MicrosoftDocs/azure-docs/articles/virtual-network/tutorial-nat-gateway-load-balancer-internal-portal.md

 ---
 title: 'Tutorial: Integrate NAT gateway with an internal load balancer - Azure portal'
 titleSuffix: Virtual Network NAT
-description: In this tutorial, learn how to integrate a Virtual Network NAT gateway with a internal load Balancer using the Azure portal.
+description: In this tutorial, learn how to integrate a Virtual Network NAT gateway with an internal load Balancer using the Azure portal.
 author: asudbring
 ms.author: allensu
 ms.service: virtual-network